International Vaccine Allocation: An Optimization Framework

+These models are useful for short- or medium-term prediction.
+For longer predictions, SIRS models are used that allow for reinfection by the same or other strains of the virus after immunity wears off \citep{Lazebnik_2022}.
+Several models include vaccination, including the DELPHI-V model \citep{BertsimasEtAl_HCMS_2021}, \citep{Lazebnik_2022}, and \citep{Shami_2022}.

-Of particular relevance to this work, two papers consider the effectiveness of COVID-19 interventions in the context of population heterogeneity.
-Volpert, Vitaly, and Sharma examine the effectiveness of vaccination within a heterogeneous population of high transmission and low transmission subpopulations that arise due to characteristics such as age, religious practices, professional experiences, and cultural norms \cite{VolpertVitalySharma_EcoComp_2021}.
+Another key feature of high-fidelity models for COVID-19 is partitioning into subpopulations, either by geographic area \citep{Lazebnik_2022}, age and risk groups \citep{VolpertVitalySharma_EcoComp_2021, DolbeaultTurinici_MathMod_2020, GillisEtAl_ORP_2021}, or both \citep{BertsimasEtAl_HCMS_2021}.
+Volpert, Vitaly, and Sharma examine the effectiveness of vaccination within a heterogeneous population of high transmission and low transmission subpopulations that arise due to characteristics such as age, religious practices, professional experiences, and cultural norms.
 They find that the effectiveness of vaccination depends on vaccine uptake in each group: achieving a high vaccination rate within the high transmission subpopulation leads to lower overall population rates of infection, but a high vaccination rate only within the low transmission subpopulation serves only to protect the low transmission population against infection.
-Dolbeault and Turinici also consider the impacts of high- and low-transmission subpopulations in the context of lockdown policies in France \cite{DolbeaultTurinici_MathMod_2020}.
-Our work incorporates interaction between groups, but in our context the groups are countries or regions, and the interaction occurs through the emergence of a variant.
-We are thus able to examine contexts in which donating vaccines to low-income countries might reduce COVID-19 deaths in the donor country.
+Dolbeault and Turinici also consider the impacts of high- and low-transmission subpopulations in the context of lockdown policies in France.
+Our work also incorporates interaction between groups, but the groups are countries or regions, and the interaction occurs through the emergence of a variant.